jfdaniel77/bta-country-data/README.md

 Now, that you understand how to build a simple application using AWS Chalice, you can use this workshop as starting point for building your own.
 You can find more application samples at [here](https://chalice-workshop.readthedocs.io/en/latest/)

 ## Feedbacks
-If you have any feedback or encounter an issue, please open issues or describe the proposed changes in your pull request.
+If you have any feedback or encounter an issue, please open an issue or describe the proposed changes in your pull request.